 I am currently working towards a Certificate in Online and Telephone Counselling, have a BA (Hons) in English Literature & Biblical Studies and a Post Graduate Certificate in Education.

-My recent continuing professional development includes training on autism (Tony Attwood), Internal Family Systems Therapy (Frank Anderson), suicidality (2020 Sucide Prevention Summit, Mental Health Academy), creative approaches for working online with children and creating virtual therapy rooms (3P Psychologies for Life Adventures).
+My recent continuing professional development includes training in clay therapy (Lynne Souter-Anderson), autism (Tony Attwood), Internal Family Systems Therapy (Frank Anderson), suicidality (2020 Sucide Prevention Summit, Mental Health Academy), creative approaches for working online with children and creating virtual therapy rooms (3P Psychologies for Life Adventures).

 British Association for Counselling & Psychotherapy